wedusk101/hackathon-programmers-day-2019/README.md

-# hackathon-programmers-day-2019
+# Hackathon  Programmer's day 2019

- A programming challenge where we try to build something fun and interesting in less than 256 lines of code
+ A programming challenge where we try to build something fun and interesting in less than 256 lines of code.